-Here to challenge your inner chef, our ‘skill up’ recipes will take you from zero to hero.
-Learn how easy it is to create an airy and fluffy flatbread thanks to a surprise ingredient; yoghurt!
-Plus, create a refreshing mint dressing - an ideal topping to cut through the koftas’ richness.
-This one, has all of our favourite Moroccan flavours in the one dish! *We’ve replaced the tomato in this recipe with pear due to local ingredient availability, as a result of the recent heavy rainfall.
-It’ll be just as delicious, just follow your recipe card!*
+Here to challenge your inner chef, our 'skill up' recipes will take you from zero to hero.
+Learn how easy it is to create an airy and fluffy flatbread thanks to a surprise ingredient: yoghurt!
+Plus, create a refreshing mint dressing - an ideal topping to cut through the koftas' richness.
+This one, has all of our favourite Middle Eastern flavours in the one dish!

 1 packet